JarrettRenshaw/azure-docs/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 ## How to create a VM for testing static private IP addresses
 You cannot set a static private IP address during the creation of a VM in the Resource Manager deployment mode by using the Azure portal.
 You must create the VM first, tehn set its private IP to be static.
+## How to add a static private IP address to an existing VM
+Network connection properties, such as DNS server IP addresses, should not be edited directly within Windows VMs as they may get erased during service heal, when the virtual network adaptor gets replaced, and cause VM connectivity/RDP issues.
+To add a static private IP address to the VM created using the steps above, follow the steps below:
 To create a VM named *DNS01* in the *FrontEnd* subnet of a VNet named *TestVNet*, follow the steps below.

 1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.